sreis/slate/source/index.html.md

 [Slate](https://github.com/tripit/slate).
 Feel free to edit it and use it as a base for your own API's documentation.

+# Rate limiting

+The littleBits Cloud API is rate limited to prevent abuse that would degrade our ability to maintain consistent API performance for all users.
+By default, each API key or app is rate limited at 1800 requests per hour.
+If your requests are being rate limited, HTTP response code 429 will be returned with an rate_limit_exceeded error.

 # Authentication

 > To authorize, use this code: